jpravetz/epdoc-logger/README.md

 ## Log Messages

-Logging is done by one of these methods, however the 2nd is the most popular for normal applications, and it is recommended that you start there.
+Logging is done by one of these methods, however the 2nd is recommended for normal applications, and it is recommended that you start there.

 1. Directly calling the Logger's ```logMessage``` or lower level ```logParams``` functions